verhas/jamal/README.md

 * can be embedded into applications using a simple API.

-The set of built-in macros can be extended creating new macros in any JVM language and providing the implementation via the standard Java service loader facility.
+You can extend the set of built-in macros creating new macros in any JVM language and providing the implementation via the standard Java service loader facility.

 Jamal is a text to text processor.
-It can be used as a templating engine or just to maintain redundant text files.
+It is also a templating engine to maintain redundant text files.
-During development many times there are text files that you need to maintain, which contain redundant information.
+During development, there are often text files that you need to maintain, which contain redundant information.

-* Some property or other resource files in a Java project may be slightly different for the different environments, test support, uat, production.
+* Some property or other resource files in a Java project may be slightly different for the different environments, test support, user acceptance test, production.

-* A textual documentation has cross-references but the format does not support automatic symbolic anchors and references.
+* A textual documentation has cross-references, but the format does not support automatic symbolic anchors and references.

 * There can be some makefile or other script or documentation file that differs only slightly for the different platforms.

 * If you have any other use, please tell us.

 Generally, Jamal reads a text and generates another one.
-In the source file, it processes macros and the result of the macros gets in place of the macros.
+In the source file, it processes macros, and the result gets in the macros' place.
-That way text and macros are mixed in a convenient way.
+That way, text, and macros are mixed conveniently.

 You can use Jamal as a maven plugin.
-It is also embedded into the Java::Geci code generator.
+Some of the Java::Geci code generators also use Jamal.
 You can use it as an embeddable macro engine in your Java application.

-In this readme, we first discuss how the macros look and how will Jamal convert its input to the output.
+In this readme, we first discuss how the macros look and how Jamal will convert its input to the output.
 Then we discuss the API that lets you embed the macro processing into your application.

 ## Table of contents